sasigit7/css-flexbox-layout/README.md

 What I learned from this course::

-1. Understanding Flexbox:
-Before you begin using flexbox in your layouts, you should understand the terminology and concepts behind flexbox.
+1. Understanding Flexbox: Understood the terminology and concepts behind flexbox.
-2. Flexbox Properties:
-Learn advanced flexbox properties for layout direction, order, alignment, sizing and more
+2. Flexbox Properties: Learned advanced flexbox properties for layout direction, order, alignment, sizing and more
-3. Building a Layout with Flexbox:
-It's time to put those new flexbox skills into practice!
-In this section, you're going to use flexbox to build the layout for a simple web page.
+3. Building a Layout with Flexbox: Used newly learned flexbox skills and build the layout for a simple web page.